The 5G Revolution is Changing Logistics.

 As the importance of information technology to the effective functioning of supply chains continues to accelerate, the capabilities of 5G and IoT will help immensely with objectives relating to supply chain transparency, visibility and collaboration, but where are we likely to see 5G applications?

-“We see it happening initially in distribution and warehousing,” says Dave Bushee, vice president of logistics technology for Penske Logistics.
+“We see it happening initially in distribution and warehousing,” says Dave Bushee, senior vice president of logistics technology for Penske Logistics.

 In the warehousing space, “facilities in large metropolitan areas will have access to three levels of 5G, and this will speed up warehouse implementations,” Bushee says.
 The more powerful wireless infrastructure will eliminate much of the traditional circuitry that warehouses need to operate, and will improve connectivity to warehouse management systems, he explains.